-- With an EX-series Speedlite not compatible with flash function settings (p.199), only [Flash exp. comp] and [E-TTL II meter.] can be set for [External flash func. setting]. ([Shutter sync.] can also be set with certain EX-series Speedlites.) - If flash exposure compensation is set with the external Speedlite, the flash exposure compensation icon displayed on the camera's LCD monitor will change from 22 to 3. - If the external Speedlite's Custom Function has the flash metering mode set to TTL autoflash, the flash will not fire.
+- With an EX-series Speedlite not compatible with flash function settings (p.199), only [Flash exp. comp] and [E-TTL II meter.] can be set for [External flash func. setting]. ([Shutter sync.] can also be set with certain EX-series Speedlites.) - If the external Speedlite's Custom Function has the flash metering mode set to TTL autoflash, the flash will fire at full output only.